lowlevel-1989/pokemmo-port/README.md

 ### What is `hack.jar`?

 `hack.jar` is a Java package that allows loading optimized shaders into memory for the following custom firmware (CFW).
-If a `credentials.txt` file exists in the Java virtual machine, it will use the username and password specified there, but only during application startup.
+If a `credentials.txt` file exists, it will use the username and password specified there, but only during application startup.

 The source code can be found here:
 👉 [PokeMMO/src](PokeMMO/src)